 Peptides in the AART formulation work alongside amino acids and hyaluronic acid to help fibroblasts maintain tissue strength and structure.
 Together, they support a balanced environment within the skin and connective tissues, improving elasticity and moisture retention.

-The treatment uses both low- and high-molecular-weight hyaluronic acid to hydrate different skin layers and sustain fibroblast activity.
-Its amino acid blend, including glycine, proline, lysine, alanine, valine, and arginine, contributes to collagen renewal and helps prevent stiffness caused by collagen glycation.
+The treatment uses both low- and high-molecular-weight hyaluronic acid to hydrate different layers of the skin and support ongoing fibroblast activity, similar to the ratios used in Jalupro Super Hydro.
+It also follows the principles of Amino Acid Replacement Therapy, using a targeted blend of glycine, proline, lysine, alanine, valine, and arginine to support collagen renewal and help reduce stiffness linked to collagen glycation.

 Biomimetic peptides such as Acetyl Decapeptide-3 and Acetyl Tetrapeptide-5 further enhance fibroblast function and tissue regeneration, promoting smoother, more resilient skin over time.